Applications & Early Decision

 - Secure your spot in the College of Pharmacy’s entering PharmD class of 2019

 The benefits of applying for the Early Decision process include:

 - Guarantee your choice of a preferred campus, if admitted

-- An evaluation before the regular admission pool is evaluated
+- An evaluation before the regular admission pool is conducted

-- Possible admission so that you can concentrate on academic studies for the remaining academic year
+- Possible admission so you can concentrate on academic studies for the remaining academic year

 If you do not complete and send all documents to PharmCAS and the UF College of Pharmacy by the September deadline, your application will still be evaluated by the Admissions Committee during the regular application review cycle.
 In this case, applicants can also apply to additional pharmacy programs.
 More information is available at PharmCAS Early Decision or contact the Office for Student Affairs and ask to speak with an academic advisor.